-- Earned a minimum of 30 semester hours of collegiate level credit after high school graduation and have satisfied Learning Support requirements, - Living with and commuting daily from the legal residence of a parent, legal guardian, or grandparent within a 50-mile radius of Tifton, - Married, - Single parent, - 21 years of age prior to September 1 of the academic year, or - Enroll only in courses on the Moultrie, Bainbridge, Blakely, or Donalsonville sites.
+- Earned a minimum of 30 semester hours of collegiate level credit after high school graduation and have satisfied Learning Support requirements, - Living with and commuting daily from the legal residence of a parent, legal guardian, or grandparent within a 50-mile radius of Tifton, - Married, - Single parent, - 21 years of age prior to September 1 of the academic year, or - Enroll only in courses online or on the Moultrie, Bainbridge, Blakely, or Donalsonville sites.

-To be exempted from this requirement, a student must apply for exemption through the Housing Portal at: https://abac.starrezhousing.com/StarRezPortal/Default.aspx?Params=L9ezxPcQnQuRGKTzF%2b4sxe NblvAA%2b26c.
+To be exempted from this requirement, a student must apply for exemption through the Housing Portal at https://abac.starrezhousing.com/StarRezPortal.